-Quantitatively, the empirical estimates suggest that a typical giant oil discovery with the NPV equal to the median value, 9 percent of initial GDP, leads to a peak in GDP of 0.28 percent 8 years after the discovery and a cumulative (undiscounted) change of 1.7 percent (in log points).
-The investment rate reaches the peak in the sixth year by increasing 0.15 percent of GDP and the cumulative change is about 0.42 percent of GDP.
-The same size of shock leads the current account to fall in the short-run by 0.21 percent of GDP and to rise in the intermediate run to a peak of 0.4 percent of GDP.
+Quantitatively, the empirical estimates suggest that a typical giant oil discovery with the NPV equal to the median value, 9% of initial GDP, leads to a peak in GDP of 0.28% eight years after the discovery and a cumulative (undiscounted) change of 1.7% (in log points).
+The investment rate reaches the peak in the sixth year by increasing 0.15% of GDP and the cumulative change is about 0.42% of GDP.
+The same size shock leads the current account to fall in the short run by 0.21% of GDP and to rise in the intermediate run to a peak of 0.4% of GDP.
 The quantitative effect of a typical discovery on saving is roughly about a half of the effect on the current account.
-The same size of shock causes consumption to increase by 1.8 percent and the employment rate to decrease by -0.17 percent accumulatively.33
+The same size of shock causes consumption to increase by 1.8% and the employment rate to decrease by -0.17% accumulatively.
+32

 VI.
-Extensions
+EXTENSIONS

 We now explore several extensions of the empirical model.
 In the first extension, we examine whether the timing of the effects differs for onshore versus offshore discoveries.
 Second, we study whether the degree of (external) borrowing constraints affects the responses to giant discoveries.
-Finally, we explore the responses of government spending, real exchange rates, and stock markets to giant oil discoveries.
+Finally, we investigate the responses of government spending, real exchange rates, and stock markets to giant oil discoveries.

-As mentioned earlier, offshore discoveries typically have longer delays between oil discoveries and first oil production than onshore discoveries.
-Thus, it is interesting to check whether the current account and saving rate switch from negative to positive later in the case of offshore relative to onshore discoveries, and whether investment-GDP ratio, output and employment respond earlier in the case of onshore discoveries.
+As mentioned earlier, offshore discoveries typically have longer delays between oil discoveries and first oil production than do onshore discoveries.
+Thus, it is interesting to check whether the current account and saving rate switch from negative to positive later for offshore relative to onshore discoveries and whether investment-GDP ratio, output, and employment respond earlier in the case of onshore discoveries.
 To do so, we estimate the following extended version of equation (10):